Studies show babies are not developmentally ready to tolerate solid foods before 17 weeks of age.

-If your baby is hungry and not gaining weight before the age of 17 weeks you can increase their weight by providing extra breast feeds or introduce an additional bottle of Infant Formula.
+If your baby is hungry and not gaining weight before 17 weeks, you can increase their weight by providing extra breast feeds or introduce an additional bottle of Infant Formula.
 Seek professional guidance for the appropriate Infant Formula to use for your baby.

-- Baby is able to sit in a semi-controlled, upright position.
+- Baby can sit in a semi-controlled, upright position.
 Not being able to sit or hold his back reasonably straight will prevent him focusing on eating

 - Baby’s weight gain has slowed down

-- Baby is waking at erratic times overnight when previously he had been sleeping through
+- Baby is waking at erratic times overnight when previously had been sleeping through

 - Baby is constantly dissatisfied when being breastfed.
 They are constantly pulling off and on the nipple and feeding is becoming less enjoyable